D080 · QHC1 · WGU

 Q15 Q16 Q18 Q19

-To encourage foreign investment: provide tax exemptions.
-Directly reduces investor cost and risk.
-Tariffs, protectionism, limiting privatization all signal hostility to foreign capital.
+To encourage foreign investment, the most direct tool is providing tax exemptions.
+It directly reduces investor cost and signals a welcoming environment.
+Tariffs, protectionism, and limiting privatization all send the opposite signal.

 Q20 Q21 Q25